St. Brendan Catholic Church, Los Angeles

 St. Brendan Catholic Church is a Catholic church in the Roman Catholic Archdiocese of Los Angeles, located in the Windsor Square section of Los Angeles, California.
 The current Gothic Revival-style church was built in 1927 and has also served as a location for various Hollywood productions.
-The final scene of the 1930 Our Gang / The Little Rascals movie Pups Is Pups was filmed on the steps outside the main entrance.

 Early history

 St. Brendan was formed as a new parish in 1914 under the leadership of Father William Forde.
 The parish was initially dubbed the "baby" parish, and in 1915 Father Forde told the Los Angeles Times: "The growth of the 'baby' parish of the diocese has been remarkable.
 New families are moving in every day.
 The whole community is alive and developing rapidly.
 The congregation is enthusiastic and hopeful of great things in the future."